maRce10/marce10.github.com/_posts/2016-12-22-Download_a_single_recording_for_each_species_in_a_site_from_Xeno-Canto.md

 ## [1] 518
 {% endhighlight %}

 Now filter the metadata.
 First split the data in 'songs' and 'other sounds' (possibly calls) and then select a single recording for each species.
-I sort the data based on recording quality before filtering so the best quality recordings are found higher up in the list (so seleted recordings are the highest quality recordings for each species)
+Sort the metadata by recording quality before filtering so the best quality recordings are found higher up in the list (which ensures that selected recordings are the highest quality recordings for each species)

 {% highlight r %}